Is Aave severely undervalued? Why is it a core pillar of DeFi and on-chain economy?

 (Source: Coingecko, Token Terminal)

-Aave Is Expected to Strengthen Its Dominance in the Decentralized Lending Space
+Aave is Expected to Strengthen Its Dominance in Decentralized Lending

 Aave's competitive advantages are primarily reflected in four points:

 1. Good Security Management Record: Most new lending protocols encounter security issues in their early operations.
-To date, Aave has not experienced any major smart contract-level security incidents.
+So far, Aave has not experienced any major smart contract-level security incidents.
 A strong risk management capability leading to a good safety record is often the primary consideration for DeFi users when choosing a lending platform, especially for whale users with large amounts of capital.

 2. Bilateral Network Effects: DeFi lending is a typical two-sided market.
 Depositors and borrowers constitute the supply and demand sides.
 Growth on one side drives growth on the other, making it increasingly difficult for newcomers to catch up.
-Additionally, the more abundant the platform's overall liquidity, the smoother the liquidity in and out for depositors and borrowers, which enhances the platform's attractiveness to large capital users and further stimulates business growth.
+Additionally, the more abundant the overall liquidity on the platform, the smoother the liquidity flow for depositors and borrowers, enhancing the platform's attractiveness to large capital users, which in turn stimulates further growth of the platform's business.

 3. Effective DAO Management: The Aave protocol has fully implemented a DAO-based management model.
 Compared to centralized team management, DAO involves more comprehensive information disclosure and thorough community discussions.
 Furthermore, Aave's DAO community brings together a group of highly skilled governance institutions, such as top risk management service providers, market makers, third-party development teams, and financial advisory teams.
 This diverse participant structure brings active governance participation to the platform.